MaRDI4NFDI/MetaExtractIng/README.md

 - **NetCDF**: It extracts dimensions, variables, and global attributes from a CDL content file.
 - **OpenDiHu**: It processes an OpenDiHu log file, extracting metadata between specific markers.
 - **GROMACS**: It processes a folder containing GROMACS output files, including `job`, `log`, `usermd` and `mdp` files, extracting metadata from them.

+## Authors

+The code was developed by Mahdi Jafarkhani, based on a prior development by Mohammed Asjadulla.
+The development was supervised by Björn Schembera

+## Acknowledgements
+The work has been funded by the DFG (German Research Foundation), project number 460135501, NFDI 29/1 “MaRDI – Mathematische Forschungsdateninitiative”.